kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 To scale the number of nodes up or down, just make sure to properly `kubectl drain` the nodes in question first if scaling down.
 Then just edit your `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.

 About nodepools, `terraform.tfvars.example` has clear example how to configure them.

+There are some limitations (to scaling down mainly) that you need to be aware of:

+_Once the cluster is created, you can change nodepool count, and even set it to 0 (in the case of the first control-plane nodepool, the minimum is 1), you can also rename a nodepool (if the count is taken to 0), but should not remove a nodepool from the list after the cluster is created.
+This is due to how IPs are allocated to the nodes, and how the Hetzner API works._

+_However when a cluster is already initialized, you cannot add more control plane nodepools (you can only add nodes to the already created control plane nodepools).
+As for the angent nodepools, you can freely add others agent nodepools the end of the list if you want._

+_Also, before decreasing the count of any nodepools to 0, it's important to drain and cordon it the nodes in question, otherwise it will leave your cluster in a bad state._

 ## High Availability